Kyrobi/Cynagen/Files/FAQ.md

 ### How to I get the VIP rank?

 > There are two ways to receive VIP rank:
-> 1. You can buy it off of the [store](https://cynagen.craftingstore.net) for $19.99
+> 1. You can buy it off of the [store](https://cynagen.craftingstore.net) for $24.99

 > 2. By voting, you have a small chance of receiving a VIP shard.
-5 of these VIP shards can be traded for VIP rank that last for 90 days.
+8 of these VIP shards can be traded for VIP rank forever.

 ***